-Introduced by Council Member Carlucci and Co-Sponsored by Council Member Pittman:
+Introduced by Council Member Carlucci:

-RESOLUTION 2020-424
+RESOLUTION 2020-424-W

-A RESOLUTION URGING THE DUVAL COUNTY SCHOOL BOARD TO CONSIDER MEMORIALIZING THE LATE EARL JOHNSON SR. FOR HIS LIFE'S WORK FOR THE CIVIL RIGHTS MOVEMENT, HIS RECORD OF PUBLIC SERVICE WHICH EXTENDED STATE AND NATION WIDE, AND SERVICE ΙN THE CREATION OF THE CONSOLIDATED GOVERNMENT OF THE CITY OF JACKSONVILLE BY NAMING A SCHOOL FOR EARL M. SR.; DIRECTING THEJOHNSON LEGISLATIVE SERVICES DIVISION TO PROVIDE A COPY OF RESOLUTION, UPON ADOPTION, TO THE DUVAL COUNTY SCHOOL BOARD AND THE SUPERINTENDENT; PROVIDING AN EFFECTIVE DATE.
+A RESOLUTION URGING THE DUVAL COUNTY SCHOOL BOARD TO CONSIDER MEMORIALIZING THE LATE EARL JOHNSON SR. FOR HIS LIFE'S WORK FOR THE CIVIL RIGHTS MOVEMENT, HIS RECORD OF PUBLIC SERVICE WHICH EXTENDED STATE AND NATION WIDE, SERVICE THE CREATION AND ΙN OF CONSOLIDATED GOVERNMENT OF THE CITY OF JACKSONVILLE BY NAMING A SCHOOL FOR EARL M. JOHNSON SR.; DIRECTING THE LEGISLATIVE SERVICES DIVISION TO PROVIDE A COPY OF THE RESOLUTION, UPON ADOPTION, TO THE DUVAL COUNTY SCHOOL BOARD AND THE SUPERINTENDENT; PROVIDING AN EFFECTIVE DATE.

-WHEREAS, Earl M. Johnson Sr. was born in 1928, the son a railroad laborer in Huntington, West Virginia, and served in the U.S. Army during the Korean War; and whole; and
+WHEREAS, Earl M. Johnson Sr. was born in 1928, the son a railroad laborer in Huntington, West Virginia, and served in the U.S. Army during the Korean War; and